alba1735/tRNAgraph/README.md

 tRNAgraph is a comprehensive toolkit for analyzing tRNA-seq data.
 Built upon the foundation of [tRAX](https://github.com/UCSC-LoweLab/tRAX), it generates [AnnData](https://anndata.readthedocs.io/en/latest/index.html) objects, allowing for high-dimensional visualization, clustering, and differential expression analysis.

+> [!CAUTION]
+> This is a development version of tRNAgraph, some features may not work as expected, and the code is subject to change without notice.

 ## Overview

 tRNAgraph bridges the gap between raw alignment data and biological insight.
 It allows users to: